whereisasan/telegram-proxy/README.md

-#### Telegram proxy
+#### Telegram MTProto proxy on Docker Swarm
-Example of MTProto proxy for Telegram on Docker
+Example of MTProto proxy for Telegram on Docker Swarm